Keeping Your Brand KPIs Simple For Efficient Branding Campaigns

 Most importantly, it should allow you to survey anyone.
 We suggest a platform with a reach to millions of consumers, along with one that offers the Distribution Link feature, so that you can not only deploy your survey to random respondents, but to specific people via email, social media, etc.

-When you use an online survey platform with all of these capabilities, you’ll be getting the most out of your DIY survey.
+When you use a DIY market research tool with all of these capabilities, you’ll be getting the most out of your DIY survey.
 As such, the cons of this survey will be easy to overcome.

 How to Collect Customer Feedback with Surveys